 in order to renew the creation.

-who, baptized in water and anointed with the Spirit, proclaimed the reign of God:
+Baptized in water and anointed with the Spirit, he proclaimed the reign of God:

 announcing forgiveness by calling all to repent and believe the good news, and

 baptizing them into the communion of the Father, Son, and Spirit and

 teaching them to embrace this new way of life.

 Jesus was crucified, giving his life for the sin of the world.

 God enthroned Jesus as the Lord of creation.

 We believe in God the Holy Spirit, the giver and renewer of life,